Bharat Bhushan Ashu

 Bharat Bhushan Ashu (born 20 March 1971) is an Indian National Congress politician from Punjab.
-He is two-time MLA representing the Ludhiana West Assembly constituency and he was Cabinet Minister of Food, Civil Supplies & Consumer Affairs, Government of Punjab.
+He was two-time MLA representing the Ludhiana West Assembly constituency and he was Cabinet Minister of Food, Civil Supplies & Consumer Affairs, Government of Punjab.

 Political career

-Ashu started his political career when he was elected as a Municipal Councillor in the year 1997 from ward number 48 of Ludhiana. looser 54).
+Ashu started his political career when he was elected as a Municipal Councillor in the year 1997 from ward number 48 of Ludhiana.

 In the year 2012, he was allotted a ticket of the Indian National Congress to contest from Ludhiana West Vidhan Sabha constituency and he becomes the Deputy CLP leader in the Punjab Vidhan Sabha.

 Again in the year 2017, he defeated Ahbaab Grewal of Aam Aadmi Party with a margin of 36,521 votes.
 He was the Cabinet Minister of Food & Civil Supplies and Consumer Affairs, Government of Punjab.

 In 2022, he lost the election from Ludhiana West to AAP Candidate Gurpreet Bassi Gogi by more than 7500 votes.